habi/acinar-analysis-manuscript/manuscript.md

 During continued alveolarization, new septa are formed from preexisting mature septa.
 In general, during alveolarization the structure of the alveolar septa is changed to increase the efficiency of the lung [@doi:10.1152/japplphysiol.01355.2013; @doi:10.1152/ajplung.00296.2007].

-Here, the timing of lung development is given for rats while the same stages and developmental mechanisms are observed in every placentalian species studied so far, including humans.
+In this manuscript, the timing of lung development is given for rats while the same stages and developmental mechanisms are observed in every placentalian species studied so far, including humans.
 However, the timing of lung development and especially the time point of birth relative to lung development is adapted in each species [@doi:10.1007/s00441-016-2545-0; @doi:10.1007/s00418-018-1749-7; @doi:10.1152/ajplung.00296.2007].

 ### The functional lung units